Demi Rose Gets Her Lips Tattooed

 In the video clips, Demi Rose wore her hair back in a ponytail.
 Her brows were perfectly arched, and her lashes curled upwards.
 She wore a black sweatshirt.

-She went on to explain the lip color she was going to have, even showing fans the choice she went with out of several options.
+She went on to explain the lip color she was going to have, even showing fans the choice she went with from several of the available options.

 “… I’m literally going to have, like, pink blush,” she told the camera.

 “And I’ve had my lips tattooed before in the past, like years ago, with the same company.”

 Out of the five shades of red she chose from, Demi Rose went with the medium hue, a color that matches perfectly with Snow White’s deep red lips.
 However, the dark shade won’t last, the model explained.
 Instead, as time goes by, it will transform into a lighter, rosier hue.